MagicTINTIN/MicaClientpp/README.md

 Then, press [ENTER], and you will be able to write and send your answer !

 ## Secure/Unsecure mode
-By defalut, encryption message is active (you can see that messages are encrypted when there is a **S** on green background), but if you want to send a message in unsecure mode (message will be sent without encryption), you can type `/u Unsecure message`.
+By defalut, encryption message is active (you can see that messages are encrypted when there is an **S** on green background), but if you want to send a message in unsecure mode (message will be sent without encryption), you can type `/u Unsecure message`.
 <br>
 To reply in unsafe mode, type `/ru x` or `/ru`<br>
 <br>